jeebuscrossaint/mleko-os/README.md

 #### Deps
 ```
-grub | git
+grub | git | xorriso
 ```
+**Building from source**

-First thing to know is if you have GRUB installed, if not please do so.
+First thing to know is if you have [GRUB](https://www.gnu.org/software/grub/) installed, if not please do so.
+You probably already have [git](https://git-scm.com/) installed especially if you are on a linux distro.
+If not do so.
+Then install [xorriso](https://www.gnu.org/software/xorriso/) from your package manager.

-Once you have installed GRUB (GRand Unified Bootloader), please clone this repository
+Once you have installed the required dependencies please clone this repository.
 ```
 git clone https://github.com/jeebuscrossaint/choqolah-milk-OS
 cd choqolah-milk-OS/